 The authors concluded that PLE remains difficult to treat, although survival has improved with advances in treatment.

 Historical studies have demonstrated mortality rates approaching 50% in the first 5 years after diagnosis of PLE.
 This study shows significantly improved outcomes in the current era at a single center.
 Given different study methodologies, it is difficult to compare this study with those from the mid 1990s demonstrating higher mortality rates.
 In the current study, patients were older at diagnosis of PLE.
 It is possible that there was early attrition of the sicker patients, leading to improved survival of this older group.
 Additionally, the patient group is not representative of patients currently undergoing the Fontan procedure.
 More recently, the Fontan has been done in younger patients, including those with a differing array of underlying anatomy, potentially limiting the generalizability of this study to future patients with PLE.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement